 I cannot recall a single instance of any liberal bishop or leader in any major progressive or supposedly “centrist” caucus ever taking any initiative to specifically, unequivocally, and publicly repudiate any of the sexual morality agendas of liberal United Methodist leaders noted in the previous two paragraphs.
 (Let alone show any appreciation for how IRD/UMAction and other renewal caucuses have challenged such radicalism.)

-True, some liberal United Methodists have paid abstract lip service to the sexual morality of celibate singleness and faithful marriage.
+True, some liberal United Methodists have paid abstract lip service to the sexual morality of celibate singleness and faithful marriage, when such lip service has appeared politically convenient for them.

 But how many “Reconciling” pastors ministering to large LGBTQ constituencies have tackled as a serious moral problem the lack of interest by much of the LGBTQ community in following the same standard?